-- This is best done by a WI Adviser to avoid any conflict of interest.
-If not, it can be carried out by the tellers. - The members of the newly elected committee must have been announced before this process takes place. - Each WI member should then be handed a slip of paper and asked to nominate the President for the coming year from the newly elected committee. - Each nominee is then asked to indicate in writing whether or not they are willing to stand for election.
-A final list of names is then announced. - All members then vote in writing choosing between those willing to stand for election. - Voting papers are collected and counted by the tellers and the WI Adviser announces the result.
-In the event of a tie, the vote is continued until one person is elected and using any pre-agreed arrangements regarding what happens in a tied situation. - If a committee member is unable to be at Annual Meeting but is willing to be nominated for election to any office, they should state their willingness in writing in advance. - If a new President is elected, they do not take office until the Annual Meeting has ended and the previous President chairs the remainder of the Annual Meeting.
+- At the first Annual Meeting of a newly formed WI, this is best done by a WI Adviser to avoid any conflict of interest.
+If not, it can be carried out by the tellers.
+At subsequent Annual Meetings the tellers carry out the process. - The members of the newly elected committee must have been announced before this process takes place. - Each WI member should then be handed a slip of paper and asked to nominate the President for the coming year from the newly elected committee.

+- Each nominee is then asked to indicate in writing whether or not they are willing to stand for election.
+A final list of names is then announced. - All members then vote in writing choosing between those willing to stand for election. - Voting papers are collected and counted by the tellers and the WI Adviser announces the result if they are attending.
+When there is no WI Adviser present a teller announces the result In the event of a tie, the vote is continued until one person is elected and using any pre-agreed arrangements regarding what happens in a tied situation. - If a committee member is unable to be at Annual Meeting but is willing to be nominated for election for an office, they should state their willingness in writing in advance. - If a new President is elected, they do not take office until the Annual Meeting has ended and the previous President chairs the remainder of the Annual Meeting.

 You can find an example Annual Meeting agenda for an election in the WI Handbook.
-This will guide you and your WIs on preparing for the meeting.
+This will guide you and your WIs on the preparation for the meeting.